tinkrelectronic/fritzing-app/build.md

 +  /fritzing-app/svgpp-1.3.1/
 +  /fritzing-app/libgit2/ (Rename to libgit2)

-  in MSVC2022 click extensions and use the Qt tool (Open Qt Project (.pro) File) to open pheonix.pro and wait.
-Once it loads fully you may save the SVN (solution)
+  in MSVC2022 click extensions and use the Qt tool (Open Qt Project File (.pro)) to open pheonix.pro and wait.
+Once it loads fully you may save the SLN (solution)

   Change to release, then build solution.